-As a young vendor of words, I was proposed for membership of the National Union of Journalists in the mid 80s by the late Malcolm Muggeridge (as a writer), and the first work for which I received a full working fee was a words-and-pictures essay on Mother Teresa and her Missionaries of Charity in Calcutta, for SHE Magazine.
+As a young vendor of words, I was proposed for membership of the National Union of Journalists in the mid 80s by the late Malcolm Muggeridge, and the first work for which I received a full working fee was a words-and-pictures essay on Mother Teresa and her Missionaries of Charity in Calcutta, for SHE Magazine.

-Since then I have reviewed books, written travel articles, interviewed people like Pete Sampras and Gabriela Sabatini (not to mention Muggeridge himself on a few occasions), rode the streets of Calcutta in Doctor Jack Preger’s battered old jeep, written tennis books, taught the current Lancashire County Tennis Champion (and many others) how to hit tennis balls, provided travel and/or sports photos for the BBC, plus newspapers/magazines around the world, in particular tennis magazines (for years I wrote and shot the pictures for my own monthly instructional tennis column, for the then top German tennis magazine Tennis Revue), and I have worked hard to capture much of the North of England in its best light.
+Since then I have reviewed books, written travel articles, interviewed people like Pete Sampras and Gabriela Sabatini (not to mention Muggeridge himself on numerous occasions), rode the streets of Calcutta in Doctor Jack Preger’s battered old jeep, written tennis books, taught the current (and serial) Lancashire County Tennis Champion (and many hundreds of others) how to hit tennis balls, provided travel and/or sports photos for the BBC, plus newspapers/magazines around the world, in particular tennis magazines (for years I wrote and shot the pictures for my own monthly instructional tennis column, for the then top German tennis magazine Tennis Revue), and I have worked bloody hard to capture much of the North of England in its best light.

-The peerless Cartier-Bresson knew that every moment has limitless possibilities, but only for those who can see them.
+The peerless Cartier-Bresson knew that every moment has limitless possibilities, but only for photographers who can see them.